 Our Office Locations

 Our staff includes national leaders who have helped shape policy in fields that range from health, education, early childhood, and family support to nutrition, employment, disability, and international development.
 Click on the links below to explore our work in these areas.

-Llewelyn Brown - Principal Program Analyst
+Barbara Harris - Principal Program Analyst

 Barbara Harris specializes in designing and conducting studies on the effectiveness of education programs and policies.
 Read More Key publicationsView Similar Jobs